 Andrews also holds five major hockey tournaments annually.
 The Atlantic Showcase in 2018 featured 282 male players and 91 female players from 12 countries (Canada, USA, Switzerland, Slovenia, Croatia, England, Norway, Russia, Sweden, Italy, Japan, and China).
 The Showcase is for players, male and female in Pee Wee, Bantam/Midget, and Junior; it also offers a separate goalie program.
 To help young players hone their skills or learn new ones individual sessions can be arranged where a coach would work with a player in a one-on-one atmosphere on the synthetic ice located at the school.
 It’s another way to help a player achieve their personal best.
 Technology is also an essential part of developing players today and not necessarily by just using analytics which has become the norm for hockey scouts and player personnel people.
 Andrews is very much in tune with using technology to help further develop athletes.
 IPads and laptops have become a part of the game along with video.
 The human aspect is still most important as well as developing good people and watching them strive for excellence at Andrews; plus having fun developing skills in a great game.

 Andrews Hockey Growth Programs recently released a new program that is an extension of their world-renowned Personal Growth and Hockey Development programs.
-The New Andrews Sports Institute (ASI) started last year with a pilot group of 25 students who met three times a week for on-ice and classroom sessions.
+The New Andrews Sports Institute (ASI) began with a pilot group of 25 students who met three times a week for on-ice and classroom sessions.
 The pilot group saw tremendous development in their on-ice hockey skill, public speaking, literature skills and developed entrepreneurial skills that will stick with them throughout their life.

-The ASI Program is designed to challenge students to thrive in both athletics and academics through its focus in 4 key modules - Hockey Development, Reading, Entrepreneurship, and Leadership!
+The ASI Program is designed to challenge students to thrive in both athletics and academics through its focus in 4 key modules - Hockey Development, Reading, Entrepreneurship, and Leadership.
 This comprehensive development program allows for student-athletes to develop in their sport while learning the qualities to be a good leader with strong character.

 Allan Andrews was inducted into the Junior Achievement PEI Business Hall of Fame located in Charlottetown in 2012.
 On accepting his induction into the Hall he spoke of the program as not just about being a business but preparing youngsters for the future in hockey and life.
 Andrews is committed to seeing young players become all they can be in the world.
 It is amazing to see how many have improved their skills and went on to good things in not only hockey or ringette and have become leaders.

 In December, 2020 Allan Andrews was voted into the PEI Sports Hall of Fame.
+He was also named to the Order of Canada in 2018.
+He passed away in August, 2024.

 For more on Andrews Hockey Growth Programs International Inc. go to: